 However, the constraints can have non-trivial impacts when such a general theory is applied to CRNs, especially to those with complex stoichiometry of chemical reactions.
-In a chemical thermodynamic system, the extensive variables involve the numbers of molecules consisting of the system that can not be changed independently.
-Thus, the possible changes of the extensive variables are algebraically constrained by the stoichiometry.
-Yet, it is these constraints which provide significant geometric structure in the problem, and also yield several properties obtained by detailed balancing and mass action kinetics without assuming any of them.
+In a chemical thermodynamic system, the extensive variables include the numbers of molecules constituting the system.
+These numbers cannot change independently as they are algebraically constrained by the stoichiometry.
+It is these constraints which provide significant geometric structure into the problem, and also yield several properties obtained from detailed balancing and mass action kinetics.

-{\bf [Outline of Main Results]} In this paper, we develop a thermodynamic theory for the chemical reaction systems with complex constraints.
+{\bf [Outline of Main Results]} In this paper, we develop a thermodynamic theory for chemical reaction systems with complex constraints.
 With this theory, we obtain the following four main results.

-{\bf (Theorem 1) Necessary and Sufficient Condition for Existence of Equilibrium States for Open CRNs:} This is a generalization of the Wegscheider condition and the equilibrium condition of open CRNs obtained recently by Esposito et al.
+{\bf Theorem 1.
+Necessary and Sufficient Condition for Existence of Equilibrium States for Open CRNs:} This is a generalization of the Wegscheider condition and the equilibrium condition of open CRNs obtained recently in Refs. \cite{06,07}.

-{\bf (Theorem 2) Uniqueness Condition of the Equilibrium State:} This is a generalization of the uniqueness condition of the equilibrium state obtained for the mass action kinetics.
+{\bf Theorem 2.
+Uniqueness Condition of the Equilibrium State:} This is a generalization of the uniqueness condition of the equilibrium state obtained so far under the assumption of mass action kinetics.

-{\bf (Theorem 3) The Difference of Total Entropy between the Equilibrium State and any State is Evaluated by Bregman Divergence:} This is a generalization of the fact that the free energy difference is identical to the generalized Kullback-Leibler divergence.
+{\bf Theorem 3.
+The Difference of Total Entropy between the Equilibrium State and Any State is Evaluated by Bregman Divergence:} This is a generalization of the fact that the free energy difference is identical to the generalized Kullback-Leibler divergence.
 In particular, we clarify that a convex function characterizing the Bregman divergence corresponds to the thermodynamic potential of the system.

-{\bf (Theorem 4) Four Variational Characterizations of the Equilibrium State:} One of them is the generalization of the variational characterization of the equilibrium state as the minimizer of the free energy (the generalized Kullback-Leibler divergence).
-The other three are newly obtained from the Hessian geometric nature of the problem.
+{\bf Theorem 4.
+Four Variational Characterizations of the Equilibrium State:} One of them is the generalization of the variational characterization of the equilibrium state as the minimizer of the free energy (the generalized Kullback-Leibler divergence).
+The other three are newly obtained as a result of our Hessian geometric formulation.